umr4nlp/umr-guidelines/guidelines.md

 The *say*-event and the *arrive*-event each get a modal strength value (`:modstr`), which can then be represented in the dependency as an edge between the event and the relevant conceiver/source.
-The `:quot` value indicates than an event is being reported, and the participant role annotation can be used to automatically select the conceiver for the reported event(s), here, *Martin*.
+The `:quote` value indicates than an event is being reported, and the participant role annotation can be used to automatically select the conceiver for the reported event(s), here, *Martin*.